pnikic/clint/README.md

 ```
 ### Customization
 In `index.html` you can:
-* edit the general information about the tournament (e.g. banner)
+* edit the general information about the tournament (e.g. header)

 In `assets/js/config.js` you can:
 * in `operatorSettings()` edit hyperlinks.
 Detailed explanation of all parameters is located through comments in the file itself.
 For instance: